 When business owners want to monetize their equity, but demand continuity, they consider ESOPs.

 You probably have middle market clients who would benefit from a liquidity event but wouldn’t dream of selling their businesses.
 Whether they’re concerned about losing autonomy, abandoning trusted employees, or giving up on a potential multi-generational asset, their fears are valid and, at times, stifling.
-Even if they ultimately settle for a traditional M&A transaction, the capital gains tax burden can often be painful.
+Even if they ultimately settle for a traditional third party or private equity transaction, the capital gains tax burden can often be painful.

 Employee stock ownership plans offer business owners a tax-efficient opportunity to unlock the net worth tied-up in their companies.
 A company’s stock is sold to an employee trust at a fair market valuation.
 The transaction is funded through commercial and/or seller financing.
 Selling business owners and their companies can reap tax benefits, maintain the flexibility to make future M&A transactions, and gain a number of additional benefits.

 By reinvesting their sale proceeds in a Qualified Replacement Property, business owners can defer or eliminate capital gains taxes.